‘OM’ – The 17th Earl of Oxford Edward de Vere’s Royal nativity is expressed – by this simple mathematical sum: 12 + 14 = 26.

 All with me’s meete

-Consciously, or sub-consciously Edward de Vere’s Royal Nativity (represented by the sum 12 + 14 = 26) is what he is musing over when composing sonnet 26, where conventional filial “duty” is turned on its head – as father becomes vassal to son – as in sonnet 26 William Shakespeare clearly reflects an “embassage” of duty to his son.
-Henry VVriothesley’s Godliness – his Royalty (expressed in sonnet 33) determining him the superior being – the reason for our author’s inverted sense of duty.
-While more mundanely, we find the word “bare” appears in line six, “all naked” in line eight, then straight out of ‘The History of Midwifery’ in line ‘14’ Oxford “proves” his own miraculous birth by using the words “show my head”, in fact the word “show” can be found four times in the sonnet.
+Consciously, or sub-consciously Edward de Vere’s Royal Nativity (represented by the simple sum 12 + 14 = 26) is what he is musing over when composing sonnet 26, where conventional filial “duty” is turned on its head – as father becomes vassal to son – for in sonnet 26 William Shakespeare clearly reflects an “embassage” of duty to his son.
+We see Henry VVriothesley’s Godliness – his Royalty (expressed in sonnet 33) determining him the superior being – the reason for our author’s inverted sense of duty, while more mundanely, we find the word “bare” appears in line six, “all naked” in line eight, then straight out of ‘The History of Midwifery’ in line ‘14’ Oxford “proves” his own miraculous birth by using the words “show my head”, in fact the word “show” can be found four times in the sonnet.

-Shakespeare sees the word “show” gematrically and as ‘Helen Vendler’ in her lovely book “The Art of Shakespeare’s Sonnets” correctly points out – it is the key word of the sonnet, although she completely fails to understand – the reason for this is gematrical.
+Shakespeare sees the word “show” gematrically and as ‘Helen Vendler’ in her lovely book “The Art of Shakespeare’s Sonnets” correctly points out – it is the key word of the sonnet, although she completely fails to understand the reason is gematrical.

-These numbers: 26, 14 & 40 allude exclusively to the author of William Shakespeare’s Sonnet 26 the 17th Earl of Oxford Edward de Vere.
+These numbers: 26, 14 & 40 allude exclusively to the author of William Shakespeare’s Sonnet 26 the 17th Earl of Oxford Edward de Vere and represent his Royal nativity (26) his TRUE date-of-creation (14) plus the number of his name 17 + (40).

 Officially speaking, there wasn’t a ‘W’ in the Elizabethan alphabet – only a double ‘V’, therefore in terms of gematria ‘V’ = 20, while ‘VV’ = 40.

-Interestingly then, the name “William Shakespeare” can be translated mathematically: ‘VV’ = ’40’ followed by the remaining ’17’ letters of his name.
-With the numbers ‘1740’ being what most ‘Oxfordians’ would recognise our great author by – a code that can alternatively be seen as:
+Interestingly then, the name “William Shakespeare” can be translated mathematically: ‘VV’ = ’40’ followed by the remaining ’17’ letters of his name, ‘1740’ (or 174T) these being the numbers most ‘Oxfordians’ would recognise our great author by – a code alternatively seen as:

 “The Oxford/Shakespeare brand 1740”.

-Finally, if you require to know where an avian reflection of this phenomenon can be found – please proceed to ‘page 26′ of my work that analysis Shakespeare’s famous metaphysical poem “The Phoenix and the Turtle” which is entitled: “With the Breath thou Giv’st and Tak’st”.
-There you will find explained and (colour-coded) within the poem and representing ‘Sacred 3’.
+Finally, if you are inquisitive enough to know where an ‘avian’ reflection of this phenomenon can be found – please proceed to ‘page 26′ of my work “With the Breath thou Giv’st and Tak’st” where I analyse Shakespeare’s famous metaphysical poem “The Phoenix and the Turtle”.
+There you will find (colour-coded) within the parameters of the poem (representing ‘Sacred 3’) a mathematical explanation regarding:

 “The Oxford/Shakespeare brand 1740”.